Kevin Pietersen: Bicentenary celebration match

-In July 2014, he played for the Rest of the World side in the Bicentenary Celebration match at Lord's.
+In July 2014, he played for the Rest of the World team in the Bicentenary Celebration match at Lord's.

 On 6 January 2018 Pietersen announced he would retire from all forms of cricket at the end of the 2018 season.
 In 2020, Pietersen came back and played in the Ultimate Cricket Challenge.

 International career

 England debut

 Pietersen is eligible to play for England as he has an English mother.
 After a qualifying period of four years playing at English county level, he was called up almost immediately for his international debut against Zimbabwe in 2004.

-The tour of Zimbabwe caused several players to voice their concerns about the Robert Mugabe regime, the security issues in the country and the standard of the Zimbabwean side.
+The tour of Zimbabwe caused several players to voice their concerns about the Robert Mugabe regime, the security issues in the country and the standard of the Zimbabwean team.
 Steve Harmison was the first to boycott the tour for "political and sporting reasons", and all-rounder Andrew Flintoff was reported to be considering taking a moral stand himself.
 The England Chairman of Selectors David Graveney denied that the selectors would leave out players unhappy with touring Zimbabwe and would put their absences down to injury.
 Flintoff was, however, "rested" and Pietersen rushed into the squad "at the earliest opportunity".
 In the five match ODI series, Pietersen batted in three innings which included a score of 77 not out; he finished the series with an average of 104.00 as England won the series 4–0.